VedantMadane/vedantmadane.github.io/_posts/2026-04-01-sanskritizing-scientific-knowledge-hierarchy.md

 <div class="prose-text"><strong>Translation:</strong> In the cell nucleus lie the trait-bearing threads; within them the seed is carried from parent.
 At division they separate into offspring-lines, confirming Mendelian law.</div>

 <details>
-<summary>Word-for-word analysis, cell theory, and breaking point of biology</summary>
+<summary>Word-for-word analysis, cell theory and breaking point of biology</summary>
 <div class="prose-text">
 Sutton and Boveri identified that "genes" (*Bīja*) are located on chromosomes (*Guṇasūtra*).32